How Tall Can My Fence Be?

 For a front garden, a low 3ft fence will achieve a more open, welcoming frontage to your property.

-If security isn’t such a concern, open slatted fence panels or part trellis fence panels of any height make a pretty, decorative fencing alternative.
+If privacy isn’t such a concern, open slatted fence panels or part trellis fence panels of any height offer pretty, decorative fencing.

 Also, bear in mind that the taller the fence, the more vulnerable it can be to harsh winds.
 Standard 8’ fence posts are designed to support a maximum of 2m/6ft.
 If you build higher than this you may increase the risk of wind damage.